 The type of genuine attractiveness and charisma I am talking about draws lovers, friends, colleagues, and strangers to you.
 Those who observe a person with these qualities may respect and admire them for reasons they are not consciously aware of.
 This may happen even if they do not agree with their philosophies, politics, or religion.

 Here’s an example of what I am talking about.
-Consider those who became a highly successful leader of a country or company even though they did not have movie star looks or a bodybuilder’s physique.
-Here are some that come to mind: Abraham Lincoln, Franklin D Roosevelt, Margaret Thatcher, Lee Iacocca.
+Consider those who became the highly successful leader of a country or company even though they did not have movie star looks or a bodybuilder’s physique.
+Here are some that come to mind: Abraham Lincoln, Winston Churchill, and Lee Iacocca.

 Good looks may help, but if you do not have the internal qualities you will fall short of reaching your potential.